Ady-cod/Mars-exploration-1/README.md

 - Extensibility and Scalability: Designed with the principles of SOLID, SLAP, and YAGNI, facilitating future enhancements and maintenance.

 ## Screenshot
+Below is an example of a generated Mars map.
+The screenshot includes various resources and landforms represented by symbols, as described in the legend:

+- `^` : Mountain
+- `#` : Pit
+- `*` : Mineral
+- `~` : Water

 ![Example of a Generated Mars Map](./assets/mars_map_example.jpg)